Writing Tips: How to Come Up With 50 Ideas in 30 Minutes

 Always be writing stuff down.
 Creativity gurus explain how, from a scientific perspective, our best ideas come when we’re totally disconnected from our work.
 It could be when you’re jogging, showering, or waking up in the morning.
 That’s why you need to always be writing down your ideas.
 Since you probably keep your phone nearby anyway, use it to jot down those ideas that come on the fly.
 Notes or Evernote are great options.

 Always be learning.
-Whether it’s from reading, talking, watching Ted Talks, or trolling social media, you should always be in learner mode.
+Whether it’s from reading, talking, watching Ted Talks, or engaging with your community on social media, you should always be in learner mode.
 The more you take in, the more you’ll be able to come up with great topic ideas.
 Absorb, read, consume, gain information.
 Always.

 Related: 15 Tips to Make Writing Less Hellish